-Located at the feet of the oriental buttresses of the northern Lebanon, 5km from the spring of the Orontis River and in the middle of a grassy ghouta, Hermel consists of an archeological "tell" at the foot of which mills, drums and capitals of columns are lying, attesting the antiquity of the site.
-Its proximity to the source of the Orontis and the most forested part of Lebanon, have, since the ancient times, destinated it and its sur- rounding area to be a border land, a zone of waters distribution and a path approaching one of the most covered forests of the oriental empires.
+Located at the feet of the oriental buttresses of northern Lebanon, 5km from the spring of the Orontis River and in the middle of a grassy ghouta, Hermel consists of an archeological "tell" at the foot of which mills, drums, and capitals of columns are lying, attesting the antiquity of the site.
+Its proximity to the source of the Orontis and the most forested part of Lebanon, have, since ancient times, destined it and its surrounding area to be a borderland, a zone of waters distribution, and a path approaching one of the most covered forests of the oriental empires.

 Der Mar Maroun

 Deir Mar Maroun close to the sources of the Orontis, its 3 floors are entirely built in the rock and dated(6th-7th c the ruins of a convent and several churches from the second half of the 6th century in the village of Brissa the ruined church of Marihin that had yielded in 1958 59 from the 6th- 7th c. golden, silver, and bronze items including procession crosses, chalices, patens, censers, and lamps, of which 16 are exhibited at the national museum.